c8121/asset-storage/README.md

 Basically a DAM-System (Digital Asset Management).
 Includes a Webserver providing a SPA (Single Page Application) to browse the storage content.

-> [!NOTE]
-> Work in progress, things might change and be not downward compatible

 ## Goals

 **DAM**: Manage Pictures, Documents...